envoyproxy/data-plane-api/XDS_PROTOCOL.md

   referenced) can then be removed.

 xDS updates can be pushed independently if no new clusters/routes/listeners are added or if it's acceptable to temporarily drop traffic during updates.
+Note that in case of LDS updates, the listeners will be warmed before they receive traffic, i.e. the dependent routes are fetched through RDS if configured.
+On the other hand, clusters are not warmed when adding/removing/updating clusters.
+Similarly, routes are not warmed -- i.e., the management plane must ensure that clusters referenced by a route are in place, before pushing the updates for a rotue.

 ### Aggregated Discovery Services (ADS)